pydatadelhi/blog/_posts/2019-07-22-announcing-elastic-as-our-silver-sponsor.md

 <br>
 Each year, PyData Delhi brings together an audience of more than 450 data science scientists, programmers, and professionals at a single platform: The PyData Delhi Conference.
 This flagship conference is proudly supported by a set of incredible sponsors who share equal credit in making this event a huge success.

-Elastic, supporting us in the capacity of a Silver sponsor, is the company behind the Elastic Stack — that’s Elasticsearch, Kibana, Beats, and Logstash.
+Elastic is supporting us as a Silver sponsor, is the company behind the Elastic Stack — that’s Elasticsearch, Kibana, Beats, and Logstash.
 Bringing some of the most reliable, scalable and fast architectures to the open-source community, companies around the world are relying on Elasticsearch to solve a variety of challenges.

 We deeply value their contribution in helping us organize this conference and thank them for their support in sustaining the stature of this marque conference!